github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry.md

 ## Publishing a package

-You can publish a package to {% data variables.product.prodname_registry %} by authenticating with a _nuget.config_ file, or by using the `--api-key` command line option with your {% data variables.product.prodname_dotcom %} {% data variables.product.pat_v1 %}.
+You can publish a package to {% data variables.product.prodname_registry %} by authenticating with a _nuget.config_ file, using the `--api-key` command line option with your {% data variables.product.prodname_dotcom %} {% data variables.product.pat_v1 %} or by using command that can be run directly from the command line using the `dotnet` command-line interface (CLI).

+Replace `OWNER` with your username or company name, and `YOUR_GITHUB_PAT` with your {% data variables.product.pat_generic %}.

+    ```shell
+    dotnet nuget add source --username OWNER --password YOUR_GITHUB_PAT --store-password-in-clear-text --name github "https://nuget.pkg.github.com/OWNER/index.json"
+    ```

 {% ifversion packages-nuget-v2 %}